 The main principle at play here is unity of the body, mind, and spirit, and by extension, life.
 In practice, this involves the unity of stance (or forms) confrontation and self defense.
 Students of Tae Kwon Do must have a peaceful mindset to unite their mind and body.

 This unity allows the individual to take the right stance, in a given situation that will invoke the right type of engagement.
 By doing so, they are combining their physical skills (body) with their assessment of the situation (mind) for the best possible outcome (spirit/ life).
 This is how the training of the body, mind, and spirit through Tae Kwon Do becomes one and helps bring harmony to life.

-If you are interested in studying the discipline of Tae Kwon Do and live near Oak Park, IL, contact Master Yu Martial Arts to learn from an expert in the discipline.
-GrandMaster Yu is internationally recognized as a Kukkiwon 9th Dan Tae Kwon Do expert, and guides the future of TaeKwonDo through his teaching and International Advisory Board position with Kukkiwon World Tae Kwon Do Headquarters in Seoul, South Korea.
+If you are interested in studying the discipline of Tae Kwon Do and live near Oak Park or River Forest, IL, contact Master S.H.
+Yu Martial Arts to learn from an expert in the discipline.
+Sr. GrandMaster Yu is internationally recognized as a Kukkiwon 9th Dan Tae Kwon Do expert, and guides the future of TaeKwonDo through his teaching and International Advisory Board position with Kukkiwon World Tae Kwon Do Headquarters in Seoul, South Korea.

-Master Yu Martial Arts is located in Oak Park and River Forest, IL and we serve those in Chicago and its suburbs who wish to learn Tae Kwon Do or other traditional martial arts disciplines.
+Master S.H.
+Yu Martial Arts is located in Oak Park, IL and we serve those in Chicago and its suburbs who wish to learn Tae Kwon Do or other traditional martial arts disciplines.

 Contact Us for Tae Kwon Do Registration

 Contact Master S.H.
 Yu Martial Arts at (708) 383-3456 to learn more about our available Tae Kwon Do classes near Oak Park and River Forest, IL.